 College transcripts are the closest thing a student has to a permanent record.
 They detail your academic history, including your grades, the courses you have completed, and whether or not you graduated.
 They may also list additional information, such as a history of academic probation, honor code violations, or awards for your school performance.

 Your transcripts can unlock academic doors.
 They’re key to transferring credits from one university to another and are the best way to verify your prior academic performance.
-Yet many students struggle to get their transcripts and don’t know how to ensure that their previous work follows them from one institution to another.
-If you’ve found yourself struggling to navigate this process yourself, here’s everything you need to know about transcripts before applying to a college degree program.
+Yet many students struggle to get their transcripts and don’t know how to ensure their previous work follows them from one institution to another.
+If you’re struggling to navigate this process, here’s everything you need to know about transcripts before applying to a college degree program.

 What’s in a College Transcript?